spatha0011/spatha_vsd-hdp/Day19/README.md

 _We started ECO fixes at WNS = -23.8900 ns, and have now improved it to WNS = -22.7650 ns, achieving a reduction of approximately 1.1250 ns in worst negative slack._

-### 11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
+### 11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts

 Now to insert this updated netlist to PnR flow and we can use `write_verilog` and overwrite the synthesis netlist but before that we are going to make a copy of the old old netlist